How to Get Rid of Shame and Guilt After Masturbating

 Some of my favourite UK-based sex shops are Sh! and Coco de Mer in London and She Said in Brighton.
 US-based readers have places like Good Vibrations’ nine retail outlets, Portland’s SheBop, and Babeland in Seattle and New York.
 In Canada, there’s Come As You Are and Good For Her in Toronto, and Venus Envy in Halifax and Ottawa.
 A quick online search will help you find your nearest feminist sex shop.

-Consider Seeing a Sex-Positive Therapist
+If You’re Still Struggling with Guilt After Masturbating, Consider Seeing a Sex-Positive Therapist

-Shame is an incredibly powerful feeling, and you might be struggling to vanquish it by yourself.
+Masturbation shame is an incredibly powerful feeling, and you might be struggling to vanquish it by yourself.
 If you are struggling to get rid of guilt after masturbating, it’s time to see a sex-positive therapist.
 You might go down the route of psychosexual therapy (sometimes just called “sex therapy” for short) or seek out a regular psychotherapist who is sex-positive and experienced in supporting clients with issues surrounding sex, masturbation, and sexual shame.

 There’s absolutely nothing wrong with getting some professional support.
 These issues are complex and you don’t have to tackle them alone.
 Be gentle with yourself and don’t be afraid to ask for help if you need it.